De Haensmolen, Grou

 De Haensmolen is a Hollow Post mill in Grou, Friesland, Netherlands which was rebuilt in 2007 after it was demolished by a boat in 2004.
 The mill is listed as a Rijksmonument, number 22917.

 History

 The mill was probably built in the 18th century to drain the Gallelannen.
 In 1941 it was bought by the province of Friesland.
 The mill was restored in 1993.
-The original location of the mill was at the junction of the Prinses Margrietkanaal and the Pikmeer.
+The original location of the mill was at the junction of the Prinses Margriet Canal and the Pikmeer.
 On 9 January 2004, the mill was demolished in an accident in which the MV Renasa was in collision with the riverbank where the mill was located.